Bali Tour Package 7 Days 6 Nights

 Pick up time 08.30 AM | Duration 11 hours

-While there, watch the lively Barong and Kris Dance, a piece of Balinese mythology with ornate costumes, traditional dancing, and unique musical instruments.
+Start your day with a buffet breakfast at the hotel and then you will be transferred to watch lively Barong and Kris Dance, a piece of Balinese mythology with ornate costumes, traditional dancing, and unique musical instruments.

 This dance is the classic example of Balinese way of acting out mythology, resulting in myth and history being blended into one reality.